icclab/cyclops/docs/index.rst

 flexible accounting and billing framework for IT services.
 Cyclops has been specifically designed keeping requirements of popular cloud native applications, platforms and services in mind.
-Widely used platforms such as OpenStack, CloudStack, Apache Hadoop, etc. are already supporting, meaning - these can be billed out of box through Cyclops framework via appropriate collectors.
+Widely used platforms such as OpenStack, CloudStack, Apache Hadoop, etc. are already supported, meaning - these can be billed out of box through Cyclops framework via appropriate collectors.